 It’s no secret that data is growing.
 Artificial Intelligence (AI) and Machine Learning (ML) are just a couple examples of growing big data and analytics tools that businesses are using to gain a competitive edge.
 Statista reported that global data creation is projected to grow to more than 180 zettabytes by 2025.

 To support these data needs, organizations need to evaluate big data solution options.
 One such solution that is gaining popularity is the usage of a web scraping API, like Zenrows.
 Zenrows‘ intuitive interface and comprehensive tools make data extraction simpler and exceedingly efficient.
-It can expediently handle voluminous data, making it an attractive big data solution.
+It can expediently handle large volumes of data, making it an attractive big data solution.

 Further, organizations need to evaluate big data infrastructure options to host these solutions and achieve the greatest security and efficiency.
 We’ll explore some of these options below.